What Is The Sitemap In Magento 2?

 Secondly, choose Yes in the Enabled field.

-Thirdly, you must set specific time for updating.
+Thirdly, you must set a specific time for updating.

 Fifthly, choose the Error Email Sender & Error Email Template.